 Credit: Justin Simoni

-The running vest-inspired design of the Six Moon Designs Swift V does an excellent job of pulling the pack close to your body to reduce any bounce.
+The running vest-inspired design of the Six Moon Designs Swift V does an excellent job of hugging the pack close to your body to reduce bounce.
 The removable, internal hoop stay and wide hip belt also provide enough support and rigidity to carry heavier loads.
 The pack is designed so that only the center column rests against your own back, helping maximize airflow.
 If running vest-inspired packs are attractive, the Black Diamond Beta Light 45 and Nashville Pack The Cutaway also offer some serious comfort with their own take on this design.
 Though unlike the other two, The Cutaway is a frameless pack, so overall comfort is entirely dependent on how you pack your rig.

 The padding throughout the lumbar region of the Unbound 40 makes this pack incredibly comfortable, and the belt is still removable to shave weight or swap for a different size (which are sold separately).